-This option will require all new buildings and additions and alterations to existing buildings (with the exception of minor works) within the land unit to be assessed by council by way of a restricted discretionary resource consent to ensure that they are integrated with the bush clad character of the land unit.
-Council has the ability to refuse applications where they detrimentally affect the character of the land unit.
+This option will require all new buildings and additions and alterations to existing buildings (with the exception of minor works) within the land unit to be assessed by council by way of a restricted discretionary resource consent to ensure that they are integrated with the character and amenity of the natural coastal environment.

-This option will have strong environmental, social and economic benefits while having limited costs to people proposing development.
+This option will have strong environmental, social and economic benefits while having monetary and time costs to people proposing development.
 Therefore option 5 is the most effective and efficient method of addressing the issues within the land unit and consequently is the most appropriate method of achieving the objectives.